What Is A Zero Waste Lifestyle?

 If you have kerbside food or garden waste collection that is a great way to deal with organic food material.
 But if you don’t the simplest option might be a garden compost pile, compost bin or worm bin.

 So with these top zero waste lifestyle tips from the experts you’ll be able to start cutting your waste through some simple changes.
-Start with something small like switching to a reusable coffee cup and follow the tips in our guide to the Best Reusable Coffee Cup.
+Start with something small like swapping to some plastic free, zero waste alternatives and take it from there.